Pinterest Pixel

 John Michaloudis

-When working with dates in Excel, there’s often a need to identify weekends, especially when performing calculations that require only weekdays, like working with business days or determining the duration of a project.
+When working with dates in Excel, there’s often a need to identify weekends.

-Thankfully, Excel offers several tools and formulas to help identify weekends and work with them efficiently.
+Excel offers several tools and formulas to help identify weekends and work with them.

-In this article, I’ll walk you through what are weekend days in Excel, how you can customize them, and what functions you can use to make weekend-related calculations much easier.
+In this article, I’ll walk you through what are weekend days in Excel and how you can customize them.

 Key Takeaways:

-• Default Weekends in Excel: Excel treats Saturday and Sunday as weekends by default.
+• Excel treats Saturday and Sunday as weekends by default.

-• Customizing Weekend Days: You can use functions like NETWORKDAYS.INTL and WORKDAY.INTL to define non-standard weekends.
+• You can use functions like NETWORKDAYS.INTL and WORKDAY.INTL to define non-standard weekends.

-• Calculating Working Days: The NETWORKDAYS function calculates weekdays between two dates, automatically excluding weekends.
+• The NETWORKDAYS function calculates weekdays between two dates, excluding weekends.

-• Visualizing Weekends: WEEKDAY combined with conditional formatting allows you to highlight weekends in a range of dates.
+• WEEKDAY combined with conditional formatting, allows you to highlight weekends.

 What are the Weekend Days in Excel